-Establish and maintain, and at all times comply with, an up-to-date, written contingency plan.
+1. Establish and maintain, and at all times comply with, an up-to-date, written contingency plan.

-Ensure that the arrangements in place with centres and other third parties enable them to deliver and award qualifications in accordance with their conditions of recognition.
+2. Ensure that the arrangements in place with centres and other third parties enable them to deliver and award qualifications in accordance with their conditions of recognition.

-4.2 In the event of disruption
+In the Event of Disruption

-- 1. Take all reasonable steps to mitigate any adverse effect, in relation to their qualifications, arising from any disruption. - 2.
-Provide effective guidance to any of their centres delivering qualifications. - 3.
-Ensure that where an assessment must be completed under specified conditions, students complete the assessment under those conditions (other than where any reasonable adjustments or special considerations require alternative conditions). - 4.
-Promptly notify the relevant regulators about any event which could have an adverse effect on students, standards or public confidence. - 5.
-Coordinate its communications with the relevant regulators where the disruption has an impact on multiple centres or a wide range of learners.
+1. Take all reasonable steps to mitigate any adverse effect, in relation to their qualifications, arising from any disruption.

+2. Provide effective guidance to any of their centres delivering qualifications.

+3. Ensure that where an assessment must be completed under specified conditions, students are able to complete the assessment under those conditions (other than where any reasonable adjustments or special considerations require alternative conditions).

+4. Promptly notify the relevant regulators about any event which could have an adverse effect on students, standards or public confidence.

+5. Coordinate its communications with the relevant regulators where the disruption has an impact on multiple centres or a wide range of learners.

-4.3 After the exam
+After the exam

-Consider any requests for special consideration for affected students.
-For example, those who may have lost their internally assessed work or whose performance in assessments or exams could have been affected by the disruption.
+Consider any requests for special consideration for affected students; for example, those who may have lost their internally assessed work or whose performance in assessments or exams could have been affected by the disruption.

-5. If any students miss an exam or are disadvantaged by the disruption
+If any students miss an exam or are disadvantaged by the disruption